Timdavidcole/CV/README.md

 ## Skills

 ##### Intuitive
 - Picking up new concepts quickly is key to keeping projects fresh and contemporary, whether technological or musical, this was a large part of my job, and one of the most rewarding.
+I had to be fluent with multiple pieces of software, often changing by project.

 ##### Project Focused
 - Music is a blank canvas, with endless possibilities.
 So divining discrete objectives, whether in the studio or the meeting room, was a large part of my job.
 I took pride in directing ambitions, reading the market and building campaigns.